KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 A being may resonate with a House of Form, indwell one, or carry a strong structural correspondence to a supernal office.
 But this is participation, not partition.

-Fractalization belongs to the individuated being’s own Deep Self-Axis.
+Fractalization belongs to the individuated being's own Deep Self-Axis.

 Thus: